Boosting biodiversity on land

 Reviving native plants

 Kansas’ tallgrass prairies are fertile ground for hundreds of native plants, including switchgrass and bluestem.
-Thanks to conservation easements that protect prairie habitat, Ørsted can help protect native plant communities around our Sunflower Wind Farm.
+Thanks to conservation easements that protect prairie habitat, Ørsted can help protect native plant communities in the Flint Hills region

 Protecting native tallgrass prairies in Texas, US